 The plaintext may be padded in a number of different ways, and it is up to the sender and recipient to agree.
 The most popular is PKCS#5 or PKCS#7 padding, which adds between 1 and n whole bytes, where n is the cipher block length (in bytes), with the value of each byte equal to the number of bytes added.
 Another popular method is ANSI X9.23, which also adds between 1 and n whole bytes, where all padding bytes are zero except for the last one, which is equal to the number of bytes added.

 Where the plaintext is not an integral number of bytes, bit padding may be used such that the first bit is a 1 followed by as many 0s as necessary to fill the block.

 CBC (Cipher Block Chaining) mode

-CBC tries to improve on ECB by making the encryption of each block dependent not just on the key but also on ciphertext of the previous block.
-Each block of ciphertext thus depends on all the plaintext blocks processed up to that point, which prevents parallelization of the encryption process.
+CBC tries to improve on ECB by making the encryption of each block dependent not just on the key but also on the ciphertext of the previous block.
+So, each block of ciphertext depends on all the blocks of plaintext that have been processed up to that point.
+This means that the encryption process can't be done in parallel.
 Another downside is that any error can propagate to the subsequent block.
 Furthermore, CBC is also vulnerable to what is known as a “bit flipping” attack.
-As with ECB, padding of the last block is necessary.
+As with the ECB, padding of the last block is necessary.

 To randomize the ciphertext of the first block (and thus make each ciphertext unique, even if the plaintext message is repeated), an “Initialization Vector” (IV) is used.
 The IV is a random number known to both the encrypting and decrypting systems and should only be used once.